illinoistech-itm/jhajek/itmt-430/application-automation-deployment-with-secrets/Readme.md

   <dd>(array of strings) - An array of key/value pairs to inject prior to the execute_command.
 The format should be key=value.
 Packer injects some environmental variables by default into the environment, as well, which are covered in the section below.</dd>
 </dl>

 You will ask, how can I access these variables.
 Packer has a simple context, you provide the Linux Environement variable name and then assign it the value from the `variables.pkr.hcl` file.
-Then that Linux Environment variable is accessible by your shellscript using the `$` nomenclature for bash shell variables.
-So when we see `environment_vars = ["DBUSER=${var.DBUSER}]` this allows the value set in the `variables.pkr.hcl` starting at line 94:
+Then that Linux Environment variable is accessible by your shell script using the `$` nomenclature for bash shell variables.
+So when we see `environment_vars = ["DBUSER=${var.DBUSER}]` this allows the value set in the `variables.pkr.hcl` starting at line 94 for DBUSER:

 ```hcl
 # This will be the non-root user account name